Dashboard

 Instead of building M × N custom integrations, MCP reduces complexity to M + N. Each AI platform implements MCP client capability once, and each data source gets wrapped by one MCP server.
 Any MCP-compatible AI can then use any MCP server.

-Real-world example: If OpenAI's GPT, Anthropic's Claude, and your custom model all support MCP, and you have MCP servers for Slack and GitHub, any of those models can immediately use either service.
+For example, If OpenAI's GPT, Anthropic's Claude, and your custom model all support MCP, and you have MCP servers for Slack and GitHub, any of those models can immediately use either service.
 No separate plugins required.

 2. Consistent, Rich Context

 Because everything flows through one standardized channel, AI systems maintain context better across different tools.
-An AI can use results from a Salesforce query and then send an email based on that data—all in one coherent workflow.
+An AI can use results from a Salesforce query and then send an email based on that data, all in one coherent workflow.

 The fragmentation disappears, allowing AI agents to carry information between tools naturally and handle longer, more complex tasks.